Minimal extension of the Standard Model with a mirror symmetry between fundamental fermions and a possible origin of dark matter: Spontaneous symmetry breaking in the dark sector

 \section{Spontaneous symmetry breaking in the dark sector}

-To avoid of the mentioned in the introduction consequences related to the long range interaction of the field $ \mathit{\Omega}_\mu $ we consider here scenario with a spontaneous breaking of the additional $ U(1)_{C} $ group with help of a complex iso-singlet Higgs field $ \chi $ affecting only the vector field $ \mathit{\Omega}_\mu $.
-By aplying of the standard procedure we obtain the corresponding Lagrangian in the form
+To avoid the mentioned in the introduction consequences related to the long range interaction of the field $ \mathit{\Omega}_\mu $ we consider here a scenario with the spontaneous breaking of the additional $ U(1)_\Omega $ group with help of a complex iso-singlet Higgs field $ \chi $ interacting with the vector field $\mathit{\Omega}_\mu$ only.
+By applying the standard procedure we obtain the corresponding Lagrangian in the form

 where $m_\chi$ is the mass of the Higgs $\chi$ particle and $M_\mathit{\Omega}$ is the mass of the gauge boson $\mathit{\Omega}_\mu$.
 In this case, the VEV of the Higgs-Goldstone boson is given by the formula $\vartheta_\chi=M_\mathit{\Omega}/q$.
-Notably, the field $\chi$, aside from self-interaction, interact only with $\mathit{\Omega}_\mu$.
+Notably, the field $\chi$, aside from self-interaction, interact exclusively with $\mathit{\Omega}_\mu$.
 For this reason $\chi$ is considered a viable dark matter (DM) particle candidate (dark Higgs).
 However, this is only feasible if the particles are cosmologically stable.
 In the standard scenario where $m_\chi>M_\mathit{\Omega}$ this stability can be achieved by ensuring an extremely small $q$ which suppress decays of $ \chi $ into pair of vector bosons $ \mathit{\Omega}_\mu $ or with a special structure of the interaction term which forbids decays of $\chi$.
 However, a more natural and simpler assumption is that the mass $m_\chi$ of the Higgs particle $\chi$ is smaller than the mass $ M_\mathit{\Omega} $ of the vector boson $ \mathit{\Omega}_\mu $.
 Thus we assume that $ M_\mathit{\Omega}> m_{\chi } $.
 In Sec.\ref{Sec:stability} we return to the DM stability question in our model.
-The gauge boson $\mathit{\Omega}_\mu$ interacts with $\chi$ but, as follows from Lagrangian \eqref{eq:10} and \eqref{eq:18}, it also interacts with elementary fermions making it a mediator particle between the dark and SM sector.
+The gauge boson $\mathit{\Omega}_\mu$ interacts with $\chi$ but, as follows from Lagrangian \eqref{eq:Lepton5} and \eqref{eq:Quark6}, it also interacts with elementary fermions making it a mediator particle between the dark and SM sector.
 Considering that $q=\cos{\theta}\sin{\varphi}$ the coupling $q$ must be smaller than the weak coupling constant $g$.
-To maintain consistency between the Standard Model's predictions, this extended model (see especially Eqs. \eqref{eq:10}, \eqref{eq:18}, \eqref{eq:32}) a small upper limit for $q$ is anticipated, which is typical for feebly interacting massive dark matter particles (FIMP).
+To maintain consistency between the Standard Model's predictions, this extended model (see especially Eqs. \eqref{eq:Lepton5}, \eqref{eq:Quark6}, \eqref{eq:BreakHiggs10}) a small upper limit for $q$ is anticipated, which is typical for feebly interacting massive dark matter particles (FIMP).
 This issue will be explored in the next section.